camwirth/sidewalk/cv_summary_USU/data_problems/data_summary.md

 * **Clarifying Driveway Classification:** We must decide on a clear and consistent approach for classifying driveways as either curb ramps or missing curb ramps.
 Providing explicit guidelines to contributors and refining the labeling process can help ensure accurate and unambiguous driveway classification.

 * **Adapting Project Sidewalk Data:** Converting the Project Sidewalk data to suit our specific object detection task requires careful consideration.
-Several approaches can be explored, including manual data labeling, using the existing sidewalk data to train a preliminary model, and leveraging the predictions of the preliminary model to validate further training data.
+Several approaches can be explored, including manual data labeling or using the existing sidewalk data to train a preliminary model, and leveraging the predictions of the preliminary model to validate further training data.
 Additionally, creating dedicated validation software for object detection can streamline the data adaptation process and improve the efficiency of model training.